- HOME

 SOA is a system that recognizes IT Infrastructure as a service.
 This architectural style combines software services with well-defined, loosely coupled interfaces to make it a complete system and share functionality.

-32. Tracking Code
+32. Tracking code

-This is a code snippet that’s used to collect and send data to Google Analytics from the app, to get better performance insights.
+This is a code snippet that’s used to collect and send data to Google Analytics from the mobile app, to get better performance insights.
 This tracking code can also be applied to applications created on several low-code platforms.

 33. UX